Beginner's Introduction to Shell Script: PART 1

 A utility for identifying file types.
 The command file file-name

-the magic numbers found in /usr/share/magic/etc/magic, or /usr/lib/magic, depending on the Linux/UNIX distribution.
+the magic numbers found in /usr/share/magic, /etc/magic, or /usr/lib/magic, depending on the Linux/UNIX distribution.

+diff: flexible file comparison utility.
+It compares the target files line-by-line sequentially.
 The diff command returns an exit status of 0 if the compared files are identical,

 Compare and/or edit two files in order to merge them into an output file.